COUNTRY DESCRIPTION: The Republic of Mauritius is a small island nation consisting of four inhabited and several other islands in the southwestern

 * * *

-This replaces the Country Specific Information for Mauritius dated December 19, 2012 to update the sections on Entry/Exit Requirements and Special Circumstances.
+This replaces the Country Specific Information for Mauritius dated April 19, 2013 with changes to the Entry/Exit Requirements for U.S. Citizens, Threats to Safety and Security, Crime, and LGBT Rights sections.